 Are you a homeschool planner or a panster who flies by the seat of your pants?
 No matter where you fall on the planning spectrum, homeschooling your high schooler requires intentional preparation.
 The good news is that creating a comprehensive 4-year high school plan doesn't take a lot of work.
 You can do it!
-And this article covers much of the information you need to create a homeschool plan from the first step to high school graduation.
+This article covers much of the information you need to create a homeschool plan from the first step to high school graduation.

 Individualizing each student’s high school plan is a great way to prepare them for their future.
 Whether they intend to pursue fine arts, plan to attend college, desire to go to a trade school, or aren't quite sure yet, the four-year plan you create can take their long-term goals into consideration.
 You’re embarking on a wonderful journey!